postfinance/kubenurse/README.md

-After everything is set up and Prometheus scrapes the kubenurses, you can build dashboards that show network latencies and errors or use the metrics for alarming.
+After everything is set up and Prometheus scrapes the kubenurses, you can build dashboards [as this example](./doc/grafana-kubenurse.json) that show network latencies and errors or use the metrics for alarming.

 ![Grafana ingress view](doc/grafana_ingress.png "Grafana ingress view")
 ![Grafana path view](doc/grafana_path.png "Grafana path view")